 Our competitors currently include companies with marketed products and/or an advanced research and development pipeline.
-The major competitors in the rheumatoid arthritis and psoriasis therapeutic field include Amgen, J&J, Pfizer, Novartis, Abbvie, Celgene, Eli Lilly, Bristol-Myers, and more.
-Competitors in the HCC field include companies such as Bayer, Exelixis, Merck, and Bristol-Myers.
-Competitors in the NASH field include companies such as Gilead, Genfit, Galmed, Allergan, Intercept, and Madrigal.
+The major competitors in the rheumatoid arthritis and psoriasis therapeutic field include Amgen, Centocor, Pfizer, Novartis, Abbvie, Celgene, Eli Lilly, Janssen and more.
+Competitors in the hepatocellular carcinoma, also known as primary liver cancer, or HCC field include companies such as Bayer.
+Competitors in the non-alcoholic steatohepatitis, or NASH, field include companies such as Gilead, Genfit, Regato, Galmed, Raptor and Intercept.
 Competitors in the erectile dysfunction field include Pfizer, Eli Lilly and Bayer.
+See "Item 4.
+Information on the Company-B. Business Overview-Competition."

 Moreover, several companies have reported the commencement of research projects related to the A3AR.
 Such companies include CV Therapeutics Inc. (which was acquired by Gilead), King Pharmaceuticals R&D Inv. (which was acquired by Pfizer), Hoechst Marion Roussel Inc. (which was acquired by Aventis), Novo Nordisk A/S and Inotek Pharmaceuticals.
-However, to the best of our knowledge, there is no approved drug currently on the market which is similar to our A3AR agonists, nor are we aware of any allosteric modulator in the A3AR product pipeline similar to our allosteric modulator with respect to chemical profile and mechanism of action.
+However, to the best of our knowledge, there is no approved drug currently on the market which is similar to our A3AR agonists, nor are we aware of any allosteric modulatorin the A3AR product pipeline similar to our allosteric modulator with respect to chemical profile and mechanism of action.